 • Decrease alcohol consumption, which trigger adrenaline rushes, vascular damage and inflammation that cause blood pressure to soar.
 Excess alcohol also leads to insulin resistance, disrupts glucose, uric acid and triglycerides levels, affects brain and neurological function, liver health and gut health.

 • Good sleep is crucial for reducing high blood pressure.
 Rule out sleep apnea and restless leg syndrome.

-• Reduce toxin exposure and optimize detoxification pathways and healthy adrenal, thyroid, liver, gallbladder, colon/GI, lymphatic, and kidney function.
+• Reduce toxin exposure, optimize detoxification pathways and healthy adrenal, thyroid, liver, gallbladder, colon/GI, lymphatic, and kidney function.

 • Lose excess body fat with nutrient-dense, organic foods, a smart and sensible exercise program, move more, less screen time and sitting, more quality sleep and self-care, and reducing exposure to toxic chemicals.

 • Daily exercise.
 This isn’t breaking news.
 Walk outdoors every day.
-Lift weights: there’s evidence that resistance training results in a more favorable balance in myocardial oxygen supply and demand than aerobic exercise due to the lower heart rate and higher myocardial perfusion pressure.
+Lift weights and strength train: there’s evidence that resistance training results in a more favorable balance in myocardial oxygen supply and demand than aerobic exercise due to the lower heart rate and higher myocardial perfusion pressure.
 Resistance training with weights can control and even prevent hypertension.
 [Circulation 116: 572-584, 2007]

 • Sunlight.
 Vitamin D deficiency/insufficiency is associated with hypertension.
 Daily sunlight exposure helps to reduce blood pressure and reduce the risk of heart attack and stroke.
 Get outdoors every single day and watch the sunrise, again to watch the sunset, and also go outdoors for afternoon sun exposure.
 Research shows that sunlight exposure causes release of nitric oxide from the vascular endothelium, which normalizes blood pressure.